-In Athens, Paul spoke of Christ not only in the synagogue but also in the marketplace; day by day he spoke to all who would listen.
-And there were many in Athens quite ready to give him a hearing, for many enjoyed nothing so much as a good debate about new ideas.
+There were many in Athens quite ready to give him a hearing; many enjoyed nothing so much as a good debate about new ideas.
 However, when Paul spoke of the resurrection – both the resurrection of Jesus from the dead and the coming day of general resurrection – those same people had no further time for him; they treated his words with scorn.

-There are many today who are happy to debate ideas but who are scandalised at the uniqueness of Jesus Christ and the fact of the resurrection of the dead.
-Even in the churches there are many who are more eager to spend time in endless debate than in living the resurrection life.
+There are many today who are happy to debate ideas but who are scandalised at the uniqueness of Jesus Christ and the fact of his resurrection of the dead.
+Even in the churches there are many who are more eager to spend time in endless debate – even about the nature of the resurrection – rather than in living the resurrection life.